allegory-software/allegory-sdk/README.md

 # Contributing

 The SDK is open to contributions for fixing bugs and improving the existing modules.
-We also accept new modules but we take the liberty to chose what to include if we are to take resonsibility for maintaining them.
+We also accept new modules but we take the liberty to choose what to include if we are to take responsibility for maintaining them.

 Before issuing a pull request, it might be helpful to read our [Programming Guide](PROGRAMMING.md) which contains: